 If we are not too greedy, we want that surrounded by a tropical paradise.

 And that is what separates the Lost Spring from many other spas we have been to.
 It’s the total package.
-Thermal pools, waterfalls, tropical foliage, palm trees, and speciality drinks served with little umbrellas.
+Thermal pools, waterfalls, tropical foliage, palm trees, and speciality drinks with little umbrellas.
 It is plush robes, hot pools, massage, and culinary delights.

 Let us take you on a virtual tour of this adults-only paradise until you can get here yourself.